Switzerland at the FIFA World Cup

-The FIFA World Cup, sometimes called the Football World Cup or the Soccer World Cup, but usually referred to simply as the World Cup, is an international association football competition contested by the men's national teams of the members of Fédération Internationale de Football Association (FIFA), the sport's global governing body.
+The FIFA World Cup, sometimes called the Football World Cup, but usually referred to simply as the World Cup, is an international association football competition contested by the men's national teams of the members of Fédération Internationale de Football Association (FIFA), the sport's global governing body.
 The championship has been awarded every four years since the first tournament in 1930, except in 1942 and 1946 due to World War II.

 The tournament consists of two parts, the qualification phase and the final phase (officially called the World Cup Finals).
 The qualification phase, which currently take place over the three years preceding the Finals, is used to determine which teams qualify for the Finals.
 The current format of the Finals involves 32 teams competing for the title, at venues within the host nation (or nations) over a period of about a month.
 The World Cup Finals is the most widely viewed sporting event in the world, with an estimated 715.1 million people watching the 2006 tournament final.

-Switzerland have appeared in the finals of the World Cup on twelve occasions, and have reached the quarter-finals three times, in 1934, 1938 and 1954.
+Switzerland have appeared in the finals of the World Cup on twelve occasions.
+They have reached the quarter-finals three times, in 1934, 1938 and 1954.